• CONTACT US |

 What is African American and Black History Month?

-African American and Black History Month is celebrated in February each year.
-It is a time to recognize, celebrate, and honor the rich and diverse history, important contributions, and achievements of Black and African Americans.
+African American and Black History Month is celebrated in the US in February each year.
+It is a time to recognize, celebrate, and honor the rich and diverse history and important contributions and achievements of Black and African Americans.

 African American and Black History Month continues to be supported by the Association for the Study of African American Life and History (ASALH), its founding organization, who also designates its annual theme.